 How to Figure Out When Your Letter Will Arrive

-If you want to reach Guam, First-Class Mail will take five days, though that’s a pretty far cry from the 17 days the same route takes via Standard Mail:
+If you want to reach Guam, first-class mail sent from New York City will take six days, though that’s a pretty far cry from the 17 days marketing mail will take via the same route:

 Again, all these are standards, meaning they don’t necessarily reflect the reality of every mail delivery, which has gotten slower since late 2021, when the USPS began dialing back on the use of airplanes to transport mail.
 But they are a good way to estimate when you can expect that postcard or check to arrive once you stick it in the mail if everything goes right.

 A version of this story ran in 2017; it has been updated for 2023.